-- HDFS breaks the data it takes into various blocks and distributes them to several nodes in a cluster for enabling efficient parallel processing.
+- HDFS breaks the data it takes into various blocks and distributes them to several nodes in a cluster to enable efficient parallel processing.

 - This open source database management system replicates each piece of data.
-It distributes at least a copy of them to other nodes for ensuring data safety in case of system failure.
+It distributes at least a copy of them to other nodes to ensure data safety in case of system failure.

 - Hadoop HDFS is used by global giants such as Yahoo, Facebook, eBay, LinkedIn, and Twitter to handle their big data analytics processes.

-- HDFS plays a particularly important function for batch data processing due to its high data throughput rates.
+- HDFS plays a particularly important function in batch data processing due to its high data throughput rates.

 15. IBM Db2

 The IBM Db2 is a family of data management products from IBM, including database servers alongside others.
-It mainly supports the relational data model but has curated some non-relational structures like JSON and XML to stay on track of the shift towards document-oriented databases in recent times.
-It is a paid solution and runs on every major system such as Windows, Linux, and other Unix-like systems.
+It mainly supports the relational data model but has curated some non-relational structures like JSON and XML to stay on track with the shift towards document-oriented databases in recent times.
+It is a paid solution and runs on every major system, such as Windows, Linux, and other Unix-like systems.

 Features of IBM Db2